-- 1. From the Credit Scoring tab, drag a Reject Inference node into the Diagram Workspace.
-Connect the Scorecard node to the Reject Inference node. - From the Project Panel, drag the CS\REJECTS data source into the Diagram Workspace.
-Connect the CS\REJECTS data set to the Reject Inference node.
+- 1. From the Credit Scoring tab, drag a Reject Inference node to the Diagram Workspace.
+Connect the Scorecard node to the Reject Inference node. - From the Project Panel, drag the CS_REJECTS data source to the Diagram Workspace.
+Connect the CS_REJECTS data set to the Reject Inference node.